-Read Changing Habits Changing Lives and the reports recommended.
-Begin with the Changing Habits 21 Step Reset Program and supplement your diet with the Changing Habits Colloidals, Probiotics, Inca Inchi Protein and Greens.
+What Cyndi Recommends Read Changing Habits Changing Lives and try the Changing Habits Real Food Reset Program.
+Also supplement your diet with the Changing Habits Colloidals, Probiotics, Inca Inchi Protein and Greens.
 Invest in the Changing Habits seaweed salt and rapadura sugar to use in place of refined foods.

 The Cholesterol Scam

 “The cholesterol hypothesis can be likened to a cathedral built on a bog.
 Rather than admit they made a horrible mistake and let it sink, the builders decided to try and keep the cathedral afloat at all costs.
 Each time a crack appeared, a new buttress was built.
 Then further buttresses were built to support the original buttresses.”
 Dr Malcolm Kendrick (Medical Doctor and Author of Panic Nation)

 The words ‘cholesterol’ and ‘saturated fat’ bring about a sense of fear for many people.
 So much so that they avoid manufactured foods containing them at all costs, checking the labels to make sure they are not on the nutritional information or are in minor amounts.
 People are also well versed in foods that naturally contain them, like butter, eggs, avocado, coconut and so on.
 This fear has been growing over the past two generations but it is time to stop this irrational trend.
 This report aims to take that fear away and help you understand, firstly, how this fear started and, secondly, how these nutrients are essential for health, energy, vitality and life.

 I’ve always believed that, in essence, all discoveries and ideas about our diet came from a place of integrity in the beginning, but as discoveries were made and money was invested and time showed another truth, then greed, public brainwashing, fear and momentum have turned many noble ideas into disasters for public health.